flenniken/statictea/docs/functions.md

 Loop over items in a list and fill in a container.
 A callback function is called for each item in the list and it decides what goes in the container.

 You pass a list to loop over, a container to fill in, a callback function, and an optional state variable.
-The function returns whether the callback stopped early or not.
+The function returns whether the callback stopped early or not and you can ignore it using a bare form..

 ~~~
 listLoop(a: list, container: any, listCallback: func, state: optional any) bool